Externally Valid Policy Choice: Wasserstein Neighborhoods

 where $\varepsilon > 0$ is a measure of neighborhood size.
-The parameter $\varepsilon$ has a clear interpretation as the maximum change in the ATE as $Q$ varies over $\mc Q$.
-This interpretation holds irrespective of whether we are seeking robustness with respect to shifts in potential outcomes only or both potential outcomes and covariates.
-First, we introduce some notation.
-Let $\mathcal Y$ denote the support\footnote{By ``support'' we mean the set of all values the potential outcomes could conceivably take, as distinct from the measure-theoretic notion of support.} of the potential outcomes, and let $\underline Y = \inf \mc Y$ and $\overline Y = \sup \mc Y$.
-For instance, $\mc Y = \{0,1\}$, $\underline Y = 0$, and $\overline Y =1$ for binary outcomes.
-We allow $\underline Y = -\infty$ and ($\overline Y = +\infty$) for outcomes that are unbounded from below (from above).
-We say that potential outcomes are \emph{unbounded} if $\underline Y = -\infty$ or $\overline Y = +\infty$ (or both).
+As we now show, the parameter $\varepsilon$ is the maximum change in the ATE as $Q$ varies over $\mc Q$.
+This interpretation holds irrespective of whether we seek robustness with respect to shifts in outcomes only or in both outcomes and characteristics.